geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-18/meeting-transcript.md

 But the problem now is that actually the Swizzle won't work for the patterns.
 So the way you see it is that they are two possible pathways.
 One is that there's something wrong in the lowering to index UOp, but I don't believe that.
-So the other thing is that the patterns itself for fixing the things turns of course, shapes are wrong because they are not think to actually swizzle, but to replace the shape tracker.
+So the other thing is that the patterns itself for fixing the things turns of course, shapes are wrong because they are not think to actually swizzle, but to replace the ShapeTracker.
 So I'm now trying to fix the patterns alone to fix the output.
 And that's it.